bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_intro Next %}

-* With the basestations V2.0, it is possible to fly more than 4 basestations however firmware configurations would need to be made.
-Please go to the [instructions to configure the Crazyflie for this](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/multi_base_stations/)
+* With the basestations V2.0, it is possible to fly more than 4 basestations however changes to the Crazyflie's firmware would need to be made.
+Please go to the [instructions to configure the firmware](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/multi_base_stations/) to accept more than 4 Lighthouse basestations.
 * Check out [the cfclient lighthouse tab user guide](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/lighthouse_tab/) for more explanation of each of the buttons.
 * [The system theory documentation](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/) presents the indepth theory of the lighthouse positioning system and more advanced guides